 Director of Socastee High School Dramatic Arts

 Matthew McCarty, director of SHS Dramatic Arts, was born and raised in Surfside Beach.
 He first found his love for the performing arts as a Socastee Singer from 1996-1998.
 After graduating from Socastee High School in 1998, he earned his Bachelor’s degree in Dramatic Arts from Coastal Carolina University.
-While studying at CCU, McCarty met his future wife Kristi and the couple now resides in Myrtle Beach with their dog, Rusty.
-He started his teaching career at Socastee in 2006 and this is his 8th year in the classroom.
-In addition to his teaching position, McCarty is also a licensed Realtor, part time Travel Agent, and Actor.
-He has been performing regularly for the last 14 years at the House of Blues in the Murder Mystery Dinner Theater.
+He started his teaching career at Socastee in 2006 and this is his 9th year in the classroom.
+In addition to his teaching position, McCarty is also a licensed Realtor, part-time Travel Agent, and Actor.
+He has been performing regularly for the last 15 years at the House of Blues in the Murder Mystery Dinner Theater.
 He also serves as the Assistant Director for the BEACH Drama Gifted and Talented Program for Georgetown County Schools.
-He returned this year to Socastee after pursuing other career opportunities.
-McCarty spent the last year and a half as an Admissions Services Representative at the Golf Academy of America helping incoming college students find local housing and hosting special events for school recruitment.
+He returned to Socastee last year after pursuing other career opportunities.
+McCarty spent two years as an Admissions Services Representative at the Golf Academy of America helping incoming college students find local housing and hosting special events for school recruitment.
 Although he loved his job at the GAA, he could no longer deny his passion for the Theater and returned home to his alma mater when the opportunity presented itself.
-McCarty has helped direct 7 mainstage shows here at Socastee.
-His Drama students have won numerous group and individual awards at the Horry County Drama Festival year after year for their one act productions.
+McCarty has helped direct 8 mainstage shows here at Socastee.
+His Drama students have won numerous group and individual awards at the Horry County Drama Festival year after year for their one-act productions.
 McCarty is very pleased to be back again as part of the production team and looks forward to another great show.